notmadis/homelab/README.md

 #### Backup

-To be implemented:
-Plan is a cron job that will run the command to pack everything in a `.zip` file.
-Then the file will be uploaded to a backup location.
+Cron job will be installed with `install.sh`.
+The backup script will pack everything in a zip file and the file will be copied to backup directory `~/backups/linkding`.
 The document detailing this can be found [here](https://github.com/sissbruecker/linkding/blob/5330252db9f452e77282ef2f9cc9585e9bf7ae04/docs/src/content/docs/backups.md#L4)

 ## Network